ube/ube/README.md

     heroku stack

-Continue to use REE 1.8.7 on the Bamboo stack.
-The Cedar stack only supports the slower MRI 1.8.7, and migrating to Ruby 1.9.2 may break Ferret.

 ## Soft Reset

-There must be a single seller with the name `Book Exchange`
+There must be a single seller with the name `Book Exchange`.